pimcore/data-hub/doc/02_Basic_Principle.md

 # Basic Principle

-Pimcore data-hub allows to define multiple endpoints that allow data delivery and consumption.
+Pimcore Datahub allows defining multiple endpoints that allow data delivery and consumption.
 These endpoints are configured via so called configurations that can be added in Pimcore admin user interface:

 ## Adding a new configuration

-Open data-hub configuration panel
+Open Datahub configuration panel

 ![Configuration Overview](./img/graphql/configuration3.png)